CAVEconnectome/CAVEclient/docs/guide/materialization.rst

 you might limit the query with select_columns.
 Also, it is convient to return the with positions as a column of np.array([x,y,z]) coordinates for many purposes.
 However, sometimes you might prefer to have them split out as seperate _x, _y, _z columns.
-To enable this option use split_columns=True.
-Below is an example of using both options.
+To enable this option use split_columns=True. split_columns=True is faster, as combining them is an extra step.
+You can recombine split-out position columns using :func:`~caveclient.materializationengine.concatenate_position_columns`

 .. code:: python